lovehifi/lmsraudio/README.md

 You can make adjustments to the HDMI configuration in the /boot/config.txt file.

 >
-Config HDMI port 1 for 65 inch":
+Config HDMI port 1 for 65 inch (HDMI port 1):
 >
 > hdmi_drive=2
 >